keijiro/ColorSuite/README.md

 #### Use dithering if banding

-Dithering is used to avoid color banding which occurs in low contrast situations (see the image below).
+Dithering is used to avoid color banding which occurs in low contrast situations (see the example below).
 In other words, it should be turned off unless there is any noticeable banding.

 ![Dither][Dither]

-(no dither, ordered, triangular; the contrast was adjusted for emphasis)
+(no dither, ordered, triangular; contrast adjusted for emphasis)

 License
 -------